Sokollu Mehmed Pasha: Second Vizier

-In 1564, Mehmed's nephew, Sokollu Mustafa Bey, became Viceroy of the Eyalet of Bosnia.
+In 1563, Mehmed's nephew, Sokollu Mustafa Bey, became sanjakbey of the Sanjak of Bosnia.

 Grand Vizier

 In June 1565, Grand Vizier Semiz Ali Pasha died.
 Sultan Suleiman had much confidence in Sokollu Mehmed Pasha and promoted him to this position.

 War with the Habsburgs

 In late 1565 and early 1566, tensions between the Holy Roman Emperor Maximilian II and Sultan Suleiman grew.
 Maximilian wanted the cities previously taken by Telli Hasan Pasha restored to him.
 When negotiations failed, Maximilian declared war and Grand Vizier Sokollu Mehmed Pasha ordered his nephew, Sokollu Mustafa Bey of Bosnia, to advance against Maximilian.
-Mustafa managed to capture the cities of Krupa and Dvor na Uni.
+Sokollu Mustafa managed to capture the cities of Krupa and Dvor na Uni.
 The Sultan immediately declared war against the Holy Roman Empire, and Sokollu Mehmed began the preparations for the army's advance.
 The Grand Vizier went ahead, preparing for the arrival of the Sultan, who was leading the main part of the Ottoman forces.
 After 50 days, they arrived in Belgrade.

 Passing through Zemun, one part of the army crossed Varaždin and struck Egar before proceeding towards Vienna.
 Nikola Šubić Zrinski (Miklós Zrínyi) had defeated the sanjakbey Tirhal Mohammed, executing him and his son, and capturing 17,000 ducats.
 This incurred the Sultan's wrath, and he dispatched Sokollu Mehmed's forces to besiege Szigetvár, while Suleiman remained in Harsang.
-The commander of Buda, Arslan Pasha, lost the cities of Várpalota, Veszprém and Tata.
+The commander of Budin, Arslan Pasha, lost the cities of Várpalota, Veszprém and Tata.
 The Sultan sent a platoon of fifteen troopers to bring him Arslan Pasha's head, but Arslan had already left his forces three days earlier and was on his way to the Sultan.
-The Sultan showed Sokollu Mehmed a letter in which Arslan had insulted him, and on 3 August, when Arslan reported to Mehmed's tent with 15 heavily armed horsemen, Sokollu Mehmed criticized Arslan for his conduct, accused him of treason and stripped him of his post, giving it instead to his nephew Sokollu Mustafa Bey.
+The Sultan showed Sokollu Mehmed a letter in which Arslan had insulted him, and on 3 August, when Arslan reported to Mehmed's tent with 15 heavily armed horsemen, Sokollu Mehmed criticized Arslan for his conduct, accused him of treason and stripped him of his post, giving it instead to his nephew Sokollu Mustafa.

 The Sultan arrived with Sokollu Mehmed's sons, Kurt Bey and Hasan Bey, at Pécs.
 Finally, the large Ottoman force, which numbered between 100,000 and 300,000 soldiers and 300 cannons, laid siege to Szigetvár.
 The Battle of Szigetvár was an Ottoman victory, with heavy losses on both sides.
 Both commanders died during the battle: while Zrinsky was killed in the final charge, Suleiman the Magnificent died in his tent from natural causes, before the Turks achieved victory.
 According to Robert William Fraser, more than 10,000 large cannonballs where shot into the fortress during the siege.